Auxiliary Storage

 What is auxiliary storage?

-Auxiliary storage, also known as secondary storage or external storage, refers to non-volatile storage devices that are used to store data permanently or semi-permanently.
-These storage devices are separate from the primary storage or main memory of a computer, allowing for expanded data storage and retrieval when needed.
+Auxiliary storage, also known as secondary storage or external storage, refers to non-volatile storage devices used to store data permanently or semi-permanently.
+These devices are separate from the primary storage (main memory) of a computer, allowing for expanded data storage and retrieval when needed.

 What are some common types of auxiliary storage devices?